-Resveratrol – May be helpful in estrogen receptor positive breast cancer.
+Resveratrol – May be helpful for estrogen receptor positive breast cancer.
 Two studies indicated that, in combination with N-acetylcysteine (NAC), resveratrol minimizes the action of circulating estrogen in normal, healthy breast cells , .
 For those on the chemotherapy drug doxorubicin, resveratrol has been shown to mitigate the cardiotoxicity and damage of that drug.
 Interestingly, resveratrol has been shown to block dioxin , a highly toxic chemical compound in our food chain (unless eating a strictly organic diet).
 Dioxin is said to be one of the most toxic chemicals known to man.
 Because resveratrol comes from grapes and grape skins and these are highly sprayed with chemicals (one source estimated 56 different pesticide residues were found by the USDA on conventionally grown grapes) choosing organic resveratrol thus becomes a necessity.
 I have sourced a very good one for you, this company ships to most countries – just change the country in the upper left-hand corner to suit your location.

 How To Know Which Ones to Take?